 It is estimated that 80% of blood drives have been canceled over the next four weeks, and hospitals are struggling to meet needs for blood donations.
 The blood drives at Faithbridge will maintain safe social distancing practices, and you can give blood by appointment only.
-More information about our next blood drive coming soon.
+Sign up to give blood here.

 Prayer is a powerful tool that God has given us to fight fear and confusion.
 He has given us a spirit of power, peace, wisdom, and courage.
 We ask that you pray for the following:

 • Pray for the sick and vulnerable (Jeremiah 17:14)

 • Pray for those searching for answers or seeking God (2 Corinthians 4:6)